 Somewhat the combination of illustrative and abstract styles gives my work a dreamy quality that transports the imagination into a whole other world that is waiting to be discovered.
 Working primarily with acrylic, I emphasize imaginative organic shapes composed with unique dexterity.
 These qualities, along with the creative contrast of muted and vibrant colors, make my work resonate emotionally.

 Dariusz was born in Poland and studied architecture at the Institute of Technology in Cracow.
 He immigrated to the United States in 1990 and attended a film and theater program at Humboldt State University in California.

-In 2016 Dariusz Labuzek relocated to San Francisco Bay Area.
+In 1992 he moved to Chicago.
+In 2016 Dariusz Labuzek relocated again to San Francisco Bay Area.